Frequently Asked Questions

 What is the future of health coaching?

-Preventative health and integrative healing modalities are central to many people, and as a result, health coaches are taking a more major role inestablished health care.
-One sign of this is that the National Board of Medical Examiners (NBME) partnered with the International Consortium for Health and Wellness Coaching (ICHWC) to issue the first national certification exam for health and wellness coaches.
+Preventative health and integrative healing modalities are central to many people, and as a result, health coaches are taking more of a role inestablished health care.
+One sign of this is that the National Board of Medical Examiners (NBME) partnered with the International Consortium for Health and Wellness Coaching (ICHWC) to issue the national certification exam for health and wellness coaches.
 We also know that doctors at the US Department of Health and Human Services and with the CDC are exploring how to bring health coaching into hospitals and clinics as we know that changing behavior is crucial to addressing rising chronic disease rates.

 May I do an Independent Study?